Aaron98990/ways-of-the-game/goals.md

 >   - directly from their hand/arm, even if accidental, including by the goalkeeper
 >   - immediately after the ball has touched their hand/arm, even if accidental
 >
->  Law 12.1 Direct free kick
+> - Law 12.1 Direct free kick

 > If the goalkeeper throws the ball directly into the opponents’ goal, a goal kick is awarded.
 > - Law 10.1 Goal scored

+> If a referee signals a goal before the ball has passed wholly over the goal line, play is restarted with a dropped ball.
+Law 10.1

 In addition to the above, the [restarts](/restarts) section covers restart offenses.
 In summary, you can't directly score in the opponent's goal from a throw-in, indirect free kick else it's a goal kick.
 Also, you can't directly score in your own goal from any restart else it's a corner kick for your opponents.
-For dropped ball the ball must be touched by two players else it's a goal kick if it enters the opponent's goal or it's a a corner kick if it enters your own goal.
+For dropped ball, the ball must be touched by two players else it's a goal kick if it enters the opponent's goal or it's a a corner kick if it enters your own goal.

 ## Goal after interference